 Phishing is when someone tries, via email, text, or phone call, to obtain your personal information by pretending to be a trustworthy company, government entity, or FGCU department.

 Remember: No one at FGCU will ever ask you for your password in an email!

-If you are in doubt about an email or a phone call you receive at FGCU, check with the ITS Help Desk at 590-1188.
+If you are in doubt about an email or a phone call you receive at FGCU, check with the University Help Desk at 590-1188.

 Protect Your Data

 You are responsible for protecting your data and personal information!
 It is suggested that all work data be stored on Network storage; when transmitting data that is restricted via email or other electronic means, it must be encrypted.